KaotoIO/vscode-kaoto/README.md

 - Requires `Amd64` architecture
 - Port 8081 must be available
 - Kaoto files are always written and overwritten with Linux-style end of line
+- Unsupported elements by Kaoto are removed from the files when opening them.
+The editor will open in dirty state in this case.

 ## Data and Telemetry